About Animal Services

 Q. How can I contact an Animal Services Officer?

-Animal Services officers respond to routine animal related reports throughout the week and to emergencies only after hours and on Sunday, holidays and in inclement weather conditions.
+Animal Services officers respond to routine animal-related reports throughout the week and to emergencies only after hours and on Sunday, holidays, and inclement weather conditions by calling 828-884-3188 or 911.

 Q. How do I report animal cruelty?

-A. Report suspected cases of animal neglect or cruelty to Animal Services.
+Report suspected cases of animal neglect or cruelty to Animal Services.
 Animal Services will accept anonymous calls regarding animal neglect and cruelty.
-Your name is not recorded on the report.
+Your name is not recorded in the report.

 Q. What is a Dangerous Dog?